roberthoward/manager-README/README.md

 * Humans stating opinions as facts are a trigger for me.

-* Humans who are good at identifying problems, but lowsy at identifying solutions are also a trigger for me.
+* Humans who are good at identifying problems, but lousy at identifying solutions are also a trigger for me.

 # Our Average Week